Quantifying imaginarity of quantum operations

 On the other hand, the reverse inequality holds obviously.
 Therefore, $ \qedsymbol$ \\ \\ Note that the trace norm satisfies all the conditions for the norm in Eq. (\ref{eq17}).
 Taking the norm as the trace norm, we get the following quantifier where $\lVert A \rVert_1=\mathrm{tr}\sqrt{A^{\dagger}A}$.
 Using triangle inequality of the norm, we find that where the last inequality follows from the fact that quantum operations are trace-nonincreasing.
-Namely, the upper bound of $M_{dc}^t(\Theta)$ is 2.
+Namely, an upper bound of $M_{dc}^t(\Theta)$ is 2.

-The weight of coherence of quantum states\cite{BKAN} and quantum channels\cite{LYYM} have been introduced and studied, while the weight of imaginarity of quantum states\cite{XSGJ} have also been proposed, which bear significant physical meaning and find important physical applications.
-Now we define the weight of imaginarity of quantum operations as
+The weights of coherence of quantum states\cite{BKAN} and quantum channels\cite{LYYM} have been introduced and studied, while the weight of imaginarity of quantum states\cite{XSGJ} have also been proposed, which bear significant physical meaning and find important physical applications.
+We define the weight of imaginarity of quantum operations as